hurddl/LocalUserNotifications/README.md

 # Local UserNotifications in macOS

 `NotificationManager.swift` contains example code for displaying local user notifications on macOS.
 It's a simplified version of the custom NotificationManager object I use to display notifications in my [GoPro Tracker](https://www.dhurd.com) app.
 The older, deprecated (and less customizable) way is using `NSUserNotificationCenter`.
 This is necessary for software running on macOS 10.13 and earlier.
 In 10.14+, you can use `UNUserNotificationCenter`.
-It's more customizable, and also works in iOS, tvOS, watchOS, Mac Catalyst with minor tweaks.
+It's more customizable, and also works in iOS, tvOS, watchOS, and Mac Catalyst with minor tweaks.

 My software has a deployment target of macOS 10.11, so I needed to support both `NSUserNotificationCenter` and `UNUserNotificationCenter`.
 You'll see the `#available` and `@available` API checks throughout my code.